allenap/pgdo/pgdo-lib/README.md

-# pgdo
+# pgdo-lib

-A [Rust](https://www.rust-lang.org/) library and command-line tool for creating standalone PostgreSQL clusters and databases with a focus on convenience and rapid prototyping – such as one sees using SQLite.
+A [Rust](https://www.rust-lang.org/) library for creating standalone PostgreSQL clusters and databases with a focus on convenience and rapid prototyping – such as one sees using SQLite.
 Scaling down the developer experience to meet individuals working to build something new, build something rapidly, is a key goal of this project.

 It inherits code from the [rust-postgresfixture][] project but deviates from that project's goals and design.
 Way back, we can trace this tool's origins to